makrometrik-dev/makrometrik-dev/README.md

 :eyes: I’m looking to collaborate on Blockchain Projects based on EVM

-:eyes: I also look for interesting business relationships
+:eyes: I also look for interesting business contacts

 📫  so shoot me a message github@makrometrik.at if you like 👍